 - business archives from Invercargill and Southland

 Items are stored in secure, climate controlled areas and can only be viewed in the Archive Research Room.
 You will find the Archive Research Room and the Archives staff in Information Services on the first floor.
 Many of our archives cannot be put on a photocopier so we recommend that you bring a camera with you.

-The Archive is generally open on weekdays between 9:00am – 5:00pm with a late night 9:00am – 7:00pm on Wednesdays.
+The Archive is open on weekdays between 9:00am – 5:00pm with a late night 9:00am – 7:00pm on Wednesdays.
 From time to time our Archives staff are out of the office so we strongly recommend calling ahead to ensure staff are on hand to help you when you arrive.